African Society for Bioinformatics and Computational Biology

 The African Society for Bioinformatics and Computational Biology (ASBCB) is a non-profit professional association dedicated to the advancement of bioinformatics and computational biology in Africa.

+Origins

-Transformed from the African Bioinformatics Network (ABioNET), ASBCB was established in February 2004 at a meeting in Cape Town, South Africa.
+ASBCB was established in February 2004 at a meeting in Cape Town, South Africa.

+Activities

 The Society serves as an international forum and resource devoted to developing competence and expertise in bioinformatics and computational biology in Africa.
 It complements its activities with those of other international and national societies, associations and institutions, public and private, that have similar aims.
 It also promotes the standing of African bioinformatics and computational biology in the global arena through liaison and cooperation with other international bodies.

+Affiliation

 It is an affiliated regional group of the International Society for Computational Biology (ISCB).

-Vision

-The Society sees itself as conduit to promote the exchange of ideas, infrastructure and resources in the fields of bioinformatics and computational biology and facilitate the interaction and collaboration among scientists and educators around the world.

-It also strives to measurably advance the awareness and understanding of the science of bioinformatics and computational biology.
-The society represents the bioinformatics and computational biology community in Africa and will be the most respected and reliable international non-profit organization representing this community.